Val Gardena Ski Resort Rating

 Many of the visitors to Val Gardena opt for half-board in comfortable hotels serving excellent food, and reserve their eating out for on-mountain blow-outs that leave them almost unable to ski in the afternoon.Though a good option, it means they miss out on one of the strengths of the region: a range of quality restaurants that reflect more than just the regional 'south Tirolean cuisine with a hint of Italy'.

-Lifestyle and gastronomy in Val Gardena is truly Italian, but with a Tyrolean flavour.
+Lifestyle and gastronomy in Val Gardena is truly Italian, but with a Tyrolean or Ladin flavour.
 Chill out and relax during the day or after skiing on sunny terraces and enjoy real coffee with home-made Italian ice cream and pastries.
 An exceptionally good range of restaurants offers a choice of international, Mediterranean and local dishes as well as appetizing pizza from wood ovens, pasta dishes and home-made Tyrolean specialities including "Schlutzkrapfen" (spinach ravioli) and a choice of delicious wines.

 It's not just the obvious pizzerias, but less clichéd versions of Italian cooking too, with a lot of home-cooking thrown into the mix.
 One of the many good things you'll find is great value, even though many of these restaurants are in the mid-upper quality bracket.

 Many of the restaurants listed here are also bars, and some are also based in hotels, reflecting the Italian influence on nightlife that revolves around eating and drinking more than committed beer-drinking, with restaurants serving as a meeting point for people who appreciate good cuisine.

 Some of the restaurants listed are open only in the evening and a minority may be closed on Tuesday or Wednesday.